bibhestee/bibhestee/README.md

+Hi 👋
-Hi 👋 My name is Abdulbasit Abdullahi
+My name is Abdulbasit Abdullahi
 =====================================

-Software Engineering | Fullstack Developer
+Software Engineer | Fullstack Developer
 ------------------------------------------

 I am a Software Engineering Graduate at Alx-Africa School - Holberton Sch.

-* 🌍  I'm based in Ilorin, Nigeria
+* 🌍  I'm based in Nigeria
 * ✉️  You can contact me at [Bibhestee@gmail.com](mailto:Bibhestee@gmail.com)
 * 🤝  I'm open to collaborating on interesting projects.